any-docs/css/content/guides/media_queries/testing/index.md

 }
 ```

-Above, we define the parameter as `evt` — an event object of type {{domxref("MediaQueryListEvent")}} that also includes the {{domxref("MediaQueryListEvent.media","media")}} and {{domxref("MediaQueryListEvent.matches","matches")}} properties, so you can query these features of the `MediaQueryList` by directly accessing it, or accessing the event object.
+Above, we define the parameter as `evt` — an event object of type `MediaQueryListEvent` that also includes the `MediaQueryListEvent.media","media")}} and `MediaQueryListEvent.matches","matches")}} properties, so you can query these features of the `MediaQueryList` by directly accessing it, or accessing the event object.

 ## Ending query notifications

-To stop receiving notifications about changes to the value of your media query, call {{domxref("EventTarget.removeEventListener", "removeEventListener()")}} on the `MediaQueryList`, passing it the name of the previously-defined callback function:
+To stop receiving notifications about changes to the value of your media query, call `removeEventListener()` on the `MediaQueryList`, passing it the name of the previously-defined callback function:

 ```js
 mediaQueryList.removeEventListener("change", handleOrientationChange);